-With MySQL 5.5 and higher, or MySQL 5.1 with the InnoDB Plugin, creating and dropping secondary indexes for InnoDB tables is much faster than before.
-Historically, adding or dropping an index on a table with existing data could be very slow.
-The CREATE INDEX and DROP INDEX statements worked by creating a new, empty table defined with the requested set of indexes, then copying the existing rows to the new table one-by-one, updating the indexes as the rows are inserted.
-After all rows from the original table were copied, the old table was dropped and the copy was renamed with the name of the original table.
+In MySQL versions up to 5.0, adding or dropping an index on a table with existing data can be very slow if the table has many rows.
+The CREATE INDEX and DROP INDEX commands work by creating a new, empty table defined with the requested set of indexes.
+It then copies the existing rows to the new table one-by-one, updating the indexes as it goes.
+Inserting entries into the indexes in this fashion, where the key values are not sorted, requires random access to the index nodes, and is far from optimal.
+After all rows from the original table are copied, the old table is dropped and the copy is renamed with the name of the original table.